Apply ByFall: March 15 | Spring: October 15

 What kind of careers would benefit from a certificate in transgender health?

-Those with a passion for serving in nursing, social work, family science, psychology, medicine, physical therapy, dentistry, or pharmacy can enhance their careers with a Certificate in Transgender Health.
+Those with a passion for serving in nursing, social work, family science, psychology, counseling, medicine, physical therapy, nursing, dentistry, or pharmacy can enhance their careers with a Certificate in Transgender Health.
 This certificate can better equip professionals in these fields to support transgender and gender diverse populations through the lenses of their specialties.

 What does transgender mean?

 A transgender person is someone whose gender identity or gender expression does not correspond with their sex assigned at birth.